Are you a student who is ready for more?

 A four-year scholarship valued at $5,000 per year for freshmen who declare a major in Risk Management and Insurance.
 Strong consideration will be given to financial need, as well as academic achievement and expressed interest in the field of Risk Management and Insurance.
-The scholarship application is due by February 1.
+The Maguire Scholars Application is due by February 17.

 National Science Foundation Scholarship F

 A four-year scholarship valued at $10,000 per year for academically strong students who declare a major in Mathematics, Actuarial Science and/or Computer Science, and have demonstrated financial need.
 A separate application is required.

 SJU Theatre Company/Frank Olley Memorial Scholarship I, F Awarded annually to undergraduate students (including incoming freshmen) who audition and are selected by faculty artistic directors of the SJU Theatre Company.
 Decisions are based upon audition and prior service to SJU Theatre Company as a performer or technical crew member.
 The awards range from $1,000 to $5,000.
 The requirement to retain the award is to serve on two casts or crews of two SJU Theatre Company productions each year.
 Auditions are held on January 18, 2014 in the Bluett Theatre.
 Students must be admitted to SJU prior to the audition.
 To schedule an audition, please contact Renee Dobson at email@example.com

 Villiger Speech and Debate Society Scholarship I, F

 Awarded to students who have excelled in high school speech and/or debate competitions and wish to continue their forensic careers in college.
 Typically, the value of the scholarships range from one-third to one-half tuition, and each year two to three scholarships are awarded.
 A separate application and on campus interview is required.
 More information is available here.

 I = International students are eligible for this scholarship